 At the other three sites we tested, we found average pathogen levels that were unsafe for human recreation.
 These sites were at Toms Creek in Carroll Valley Park, the Conewago Creek fly fishing area along Narrows Road, and Middle Creek at Gordon Road.

-Here’s what we’re doing now: Throughout the month of August our corps of volunteers will be taking stream-water samples from 21 sites across Adams County where folks like to fish, wade, swim, or otherwise play in the water.
-The samples will then be analyzed for the presence of harmful pathogens.
-We’ll let you know what we learn!
+Here’s what we did this summer: Throughout the month of August our corps of volunteers took streamwater samples from 21 sites across Adams County where folks like to fish, wade, swim, or otherwise play in the water.
+We then had the samples analyzed for the presence of harmful pathogens.
+We’ll let you know soon what we found!

 We’d like to acknowledge our partners and funders for this project: We’re working with Adams County Trout Unlimited, Friends of Toms Creek, and the Adams County Conservation District.